Try it free

 • Using actual data over a 7-day period could take minutes, not seconds.

-• Querying namespace actual data is significantly heavier than clusters or nodes, and we recommend using a short timeframe (1-2d) when using actual data within the Namespaces tab.
+• Querying actual namespace data is significantly heavier than cluster or node data.
+Use a short timeframe (1–2 days) when requesting actual counts in the Namespaces view.

 When using the deployment mode Kubernetes platform monitoring + Application observability, nodes and namespaces can be excluded from monitoring using the namespaceSelector (and nodeSelector).